akash-sankar/CSToolboxFunctions/@lti ssdata/README.md

 ## Description
 Access state-space model data.
 Argument sys is not limited to state-space models.
 If sys is not a state-space model, it is converted automatically.

+Sampling time, tsam, and Descriptor matrix, E, cannot be declared using syslin() in Scilab's state-space system.
+Thus, the descriptor matrix and sample time are obtained as distinct inputs.

 ## Calling Sequence
 - `[a, b, c, d, tsam] = ssdata (sys)`
 - `[a, b, c, d, tsam] = ssdata (sys, tsam_in)`